Rothschild & Co: Early 19th century

 Nathan Mayer Rothschild first settled in Manchester, where he established a business in finance and textile trading.
-He later moved to London, founding N M Rothschild & Sons in 1811 at New Court, which is still the location of Rothschild & Co's headquarters today.
+He later moved to London, founding N M Rothschild & Sons in 1811 at New Court, which remains the location of Rothschild & Co's London headquarters today.
 Through this company, Nathan Mayer Rothschild made a fortune with his involvement in the bond market.

-According to historian Niall Ferguson in 1999, "For most of the nineteenth century, N M Rothschild was part of the biggest bank in the world which dominated the international bond market.
-For a contemporary equivalent, one has to imagine a merger between Merrill Lynch, Morgan Stanley, JP Morgan Chase & Co. and probably Goldman Sachs too—as well, perhaps, as the International Monetary Fund, given the nineteenth-century Rothschild's role in stabilizing the finances of numerous governments."
+According to historian Niall Ferguson in 1999, "For most of the nineteenth century, N. M. Rothschild was part of the biggest bank in the world which dominated the international bond market.
+For a contemporary equivalent, one has to imagine a merger between Merrill Lynch, Morgan Stanley, JPMorgan Chase & Co. and probably Goldman Sachs too—as well, perhaps, as the International Monetary Fund, given the nineteenth-century Rothschild's role in stabilizing the finances of numerous governments."

 During the early part of the 19th century, the Rothschild London bank took a leading part in managing and financing the subsidies that the British government transferred to its allies during the Napoleonic Wars.
 Through the creation of a network of agents, couriers and shippers, the bank was able to provide funds to the armies of the Duke of Wellington in Portugal and Spain.
 In 1818 the Rothschild bank arranged a £5 million loan to the Prussian government and the issuing of bonds for government loans.
 The providing of other innovative and complex financing for government projects formed a mainstay of the bank's business for the better part of the century.
 N M Rothschild & Sons' financial strength in the City of London became such that by 1825, the bank was able to supply enough coin to the Bank of England to enable it to avert a liquidity crisis.

-Like most firms with global operations in the 19th century, Rothschild had links to slavery, even though the firm was instrumental in abolishing it by providing a £15m gilt issue necessary to pass the Slavery Abolition Act of 1833.
+While Rothschild did have some links to slavery, like most firms with global operations in the 19th century, the firm was instrumental in abolishing it by providing a £15m gilt issue necessary to pass the Slavery Abolition Act 1833.
 The money provided by Rothschild was used to pay slave owners compensation for their slaves and the gilt issue was only fully redeemed in 2015.